Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Most organizations implement sandboxing as part of their Secure Email Gateway (SEG) solution, where it provides:

-Deep inspection capabilities for suspicious content that complements the gateway’s initial filtering.
-Leading SEGs typically block approximately 99.5% of malicious emails through standard filtering, with sandboxing examining the small percentage of suspicious content that requires deeper analysis.
+• Deep inspection capabilities for suspicious content that complements the gateway’s initial filtering.
+Leading SEGs typically block a high percentage of malicious emails through standard filtering, with sandboxing examining the small percentage of suspicious content that requires deeper analysis.

 Threat Intelligence Sharing